 Purpose Vs. Panic: How Brand Purpose Drives Trust and Helps Build Brand Loyalty

 In a period of unprecedented ambiguity for businesses, brands are being forced to make difficult decisions that just a few months ago seemed unthinkable.
 How does a brand stay agile and respond in real-time to a global crisis?
-By letting purpose rather than panic drive strategic decision-making, brands can build credibility and better position themselves to weather the storm.
+By letting purpose over panic drive strategic decision-making, brands can build credibility and better position themselves to weather the storm.

 A brand’s purpose is its most valuable guiding principle.
 Intangible yet ubiquitous, it is the inalienable reason why you exist as an organization, expressed with singular focus through every facet of the business.
 REI, a U.S.-based outdoor equipment and apparel retailer, is one great example.
 REI’s core purpose is to “inspire, educate and outfit for a lifetime of outdoor adventure and stewardship.”